 8.2.1.1 Key handling at transitions between RM-DEREGISTERED and RM-REGISTERED states

-Editor’s Note: This clause is meant to contain content corresponding to TS 33.401 [10], clause 7.2.5, which is about key handling at state transitions to and away from RM-DEREGISTERED.
+Editor's Note: This subclause is meant to contain content corresponding to TS 33.401 [10], subclause 7.2.5, which is about key handling at state transitions to and away from RM-DEREGISTERED.

 8.2.1.1.1 Transition from RM-REGISTERED to RM-DEREGISTERED

-Editor’s Note: This clause is meant to contain content corresponding to TS 33.401 [10], clause 7.2.5.1, which is about Transition to EMM-DEREGISTERED.
+Editor's Note: This subclause is meant to contain content corresponding to TS 33.401 [10], subclause 7.2.5.1, which is about Transition to EMM-DEREGISTERED.

 8.2.1.1.2 Transition from RM-DEREGISTERED to RM-REGISTERED

-Editor’s Note: This clause is meant to contain content corresponding to TS 33.401 [10], clause 7.2.5.2, which is about Transition away from EMM-DEREGISTERED.
+Editor's Note: This subclause is meant to contain content corresponding to TS 33.401 [10], subclause 7.2.5.2, which is about Transition away from EMM-DEREGISTERED.

 8.2.1.2 Key handling at transitions between CM-IDLE and CM-CONNECTED states

-Editor’s Note: This clause is meant to contain content corresponding to TS 33.401 [10], clause 7.2.6, which is about key handling at state transition from CM-IDLE to CM-CONNECTED and state transition from CM-CONNECTED to CM-IDLE.
+Editor's Note: This subclause is meant to contain content corresponding to TS 33.401 [10], subclause 7.2.6, which is about key handling at state transition from CM-IDLE to CM-CONNECTED and state transition from CM-CONNECTED to CM-IDLE.

 8.2.1.2.1 Transition from CM-IDLE to CM-CONNECTED

-Editor’s Note: This clause is meant to contain content corresponding to TS 33.401 [10], clause 7.2.6.1, which is about key handling at state transition from CM-IDLE to CM-CONNECTED.
+Editor's Note: This subclause is meant to contain content corresponding to TS 33.401 [10], subclause 7.2.6.1, which is about key handling at state transition from CM-IDLE to CM-CONNECTED.

 8.2.1.2.2 Establishment of keys for cryptographically protected radio bearers

-Editor’s Note: This clause is meant to contain content corresponding to TS 33.401 [10], clause 7.2.6.2, which is about keys for cryptographically protected radio bearers.
+Editor's Note: This subclause is meant to contain content corresponding to TS 33.401 [10], subclause 7.2.6.2, which is about keys for cryptographically protected radio bearers.

 8.2.1.2.3 Transition from CM-CONNECTED to CM-IDLE

-Editor’s Note: This clause is meant to contain content corresponding to TS 33.401 [10], clause 7.2.6.3, which is about key handling at state transition from CM-CONNECTED to CM-IDLE.
+Editor's Note: This subclause is meant to contain content corresponding to TS 33.401 [10], subclause 7.2.6.3, which is about key handling at state transition from CM-CONNECTED to CM-IDLE.

 8.2.1.3 Key handling for the Registration procedure when registered in 5G-RAN

-Editor’s Note: This clause is meant to contain content corresponding to TS 33.401 [10], clause 7.2.7, which is about key handling for the Registration procedure when registered in 5G-RAN.
+Editor's Note: This subclause is meant to contain content corresponding to TS 33.401 [10], subclause 7.2.7, which is about key handling for the Registration procedure when registered in 5G-RAN.

 8.2.2 Key handling at RRC state transitions